luisbelisario/reservei-central-repo/README.md

 ## Current status:

-The project is currently in the integration phase between customer and security services.
-The process of creating users in the security service has already been completed when creating a customer or admin in the customer service.
-Now I'm working on application security with jwt token generation, restricted access for logged in users and cors blocking.
+The integration between the client api and the security api was completed.
+The project is in the integration testing phase with the frontend to check for any failures or inconsistencies.

 ## Articles about the project: